Reconstruction in one dimension from unlabeled Euclidean lengths: Graph theoretic preliminaries

 \subsection{Graphs, orientations, and measurements}

-In this paper, $G = (V,E)$ will denote a simple, undirected graph with $n$ vertices and $m$ edges.
-For a natural number $n\in \NN$, define the notation $[n] := \{1,\ldots, n\}$.
-We will need to associate vertices and edges with columns and rows of matrices, so, for convenience we fix bijections between $V$ and $[n]$ and $E$ and $[m]$. \begin{definition} Let $G = (V,E)$ be an undirected simple graph with $n$ vertices and $m$ edges.
+In this paper, $G = (V,E)$ will denote a simple, undirected ordered graph with $n$ ordered vertices and $m$ ordered edges.
+These orderings will allow us to index various matrix rows and columns associated with edges and vertices. \begin{definition} Let $G = (V,E)$ be an undirected simple graph with $n$ vertices and $m$ edges.
 We denote undirected edges by $\{i,j\}$, with $i, j\in V$.

 An \defn{orientation} $\sigma$ of $G$ is a map that assigns each undirected edge $\{i,j\}$ of $G$ to exactly one of the directed edges $(i,j)$ or $(j,i)$; i.e., $\sigma(\{i,j\})\in \{(i,j),(j,i)\}$.
 Informally, $\sigma$ assigns one endpoint of each edge to be the tail and the other to be the head.